eksctl-io/eksctl/docs/proposal-001_add-ons.md

 It will be possible to list built-in add-ons with `eksctl addons list`, and install them as simply as `eksctl create cluster --addons=<name>` or `eksctl addons install <name>`.
 It should be possible to also specify parameters using a flag, the syntax is _TBD_.

-Install a external example addon:
+Install a external example add-on:

 ```YAML
 apiVersion: eksctl.io/v1alpha1